top of page

 Around the island of Tilos wearing traditional costumes

 Tilos is a small island in the Dodecanese island complex of Greece in the Aegean Sea, between the islands of Kos and Rhodes.
 However, its small size does not make for a lack of culture and history as with most places in Greece.
-I visited the island during a trip in the Dodecanese, where I explored six different islands, in search of their traditional female costumes, as part of my "Caryatis" photographic project.
+That was during a trip to six islands in the Dodecanese, in collaboration with Blue Star Ferries.
+I was looking for traditional female costumes, as part of my "Caryatis" photographic project.

 The island of Tilos in the Aegean.